RanaHamedAbuZeid/DEPI_IBM_Data_Science_Final_Project/README.md

 - **`copy_file.ipynb`**: EDA and preprocessing notebook.
 - **`ne_110m_admin_0_countries.dbf`**: Geographical data file.
 - **`Lumpy skin disease data.csv`**: Original dataset.
+- **`dashboard.py`**: Dashboard file.

 - ## Dashboard Overview

-The **`dashboard.py`** file contains the implementation of a **Streamlit** dashboard that allows users to interact with the trained machine learning models, visualize their predictions, and explore the results.
-The dashboard provides an intuitive interface for non-technical users to understand the model performance.
+The **`dashboard.py`** file contains the implementation of a Python dashboard that allows users to interact with many visualizations, and explore the results.

-- **Technologies Used**: The dashboard is built using **Streamlit**, a Python framework for building interactive web applications.
-- **Main Features**:
-  - Visualizing the predictions from the trained models.
-  - Displaying confusion matrices, accuracy scores, and other metrics.
-  - Interactive sliders

 ---

 ## Conclusion

-The project successfully demonstrates how to handle imbalanced data, perform feature selection, and build accurate machine learning models.
+The project successfully demonstrates how to handle imbalanced data, perform feature selection, and build accurate machine-learning models.
 Both Random Forest and XGBoost classifiers were evaluated, with performance comparison highlighting the stronger model.
 Detailed reports and code files are provided for further reference and documentation.